-On Windows 11, apps from the Microsoft Store can continue to run in the background to download data and provide notifications for updates.
+On Windows 11, apps from the Microsoft Store can continue to run in the background to download data and provide notifications for updates, but you can prevent them from running in the background to save battery and system resources, and in this guide, you will learn how.

-In previous versions of the OS, the Privacy settings included a page to decide whether apps should run in the background globally or per application, but this is no longer the case on Windows 11.
-In this new version of the OS, you need to configure the background permissions per app individually through the Apps settings.
+In previous versions of the operating system, the “Privacy” settings included a page to change whether apps should run in the background globally or per application, but this is no longer the case on Windows 11.
+In this new version, you need to configure the background permissions per app individually through the “Installed apps” settings page.

 In this guide, you will learn the steps to decide which application should keep running in the background on Windows 11.

-To prevent apps from running in the background, use these steps:
+To stop apps from running in the background on Windows 11, use these steps:

 Open Settings on Windows 11.